Kshitij-Kumar123/Kshitij-Kumar123/README.md

 - 😄 Pronouns: ...
 -->

-- Currently a 1B Computer Engineering student in the University of Waterloo.
+- Incoming 2A Computer Engineering student in the University of Waterloo.
 - Worked with folks @Heka-Health.
 Check them out here: https://dev.heka.ca/
+- Currently working @Manorlead.
 - Aspiring full stack developer with an interest in learning more about backend technologies.
 - Open to any opportunities that may pop up and to learn any new things!